Shipping Guide

 What Actually Drives the Cost to Ship Hats

-Most hats shipments are priced by a mix of weight, package size, and destination zone.
-Even small packaging changes can move you into a lower pricing tier.
+Most hat shipments are priced by a mix of weight, package size, and destination zone.
+Even small packaging changes can move you into a lower pricing tier, because a structured cap that weighs 4 ounces can still get billed on the dimensions of a 12x12x6 box.

 • Keep package dimensions as tight as safely possible to reduce dimensional pricing risk.